kvnn/kevinriggen/_Coding/2015-04-08-EmberJsInitialThoughts.md

 - work in the queue is ordered by priority according to a documented algorithm
 - the run loop is what allows a listener that responds to multiple events not to fire until all of its events have been triggered

-The run loop aims to improve something like this:
+The run loop aims to avoid something like this:

     foo.style.height = "500px" // write
     foo.offsetHeight // read (recalculate style, layout, expensive!)